LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 ::

-   Welcome to the Scrabble score calculator!
+   > node program
+   Let's play some Scrabble!

+   Enter a word to score: rum
    Which scoring algorithm would you like to use?

-   0 - Scrabble: The traditional scoring algorithm.
-   1 - Simple Score: Each letter is worth 1 point.
+   0 - Simple: One point per character
-   2 - Bonus Vowels: Vowels are worth 3 pts, and consonants are 1 pt.
+   1 - Vowel Bonus: Vowels are worth 3 points
+   2 - Scrabble: Uses scrabble point system

-   Enter 0, 1, or 2: 0
+   Enter 0, 1, or 2: 2

-   Using algorithm: Scrabble

-   Enter a word to be scored, or 'Stop' to quit:  LaunchCode Score for 'LaunchCode': 18

-   Enter a word to be scored, or 'Stop' to quit:  Rocket Score for 'Rocket': 12

-   Enter a word to be scored, or 'Stop' to quit: stop
+   Score for 'rum': 5

+   >

 Bonus Missions
 --------------